Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             ate_id(alphabet):strand(+ or -).
       -te TEX_NOTEX, --tex_notex TEX_NOTEX
-                            For tex +/- library, terminators should be detected by both or just one.(1/2)
+                            For tex +/- library, terminators should be detected by both or just one.(1/2) Default is 2.
       -rt REPLICATES_TEX, --replicates_tex REPLICATES_TEX
                             The terminator of tex +/- library should be detected more than this number of replicates.
       -rf REPLICATES_FRAG, --replicates_frag REPLICATES_FRAG
                             The terminator of fragmented library should be detected more than this number of replicates.
       -tb, --table_best     Output sRNA table only most decreasing track.
+Default is False.

 - Output files